keepitweird/Portfolio/README.md

 * Alarm sound playback
 * Progress view

-### Use Case
+### Introduction
 The Egg Timer app helps you boil your eggs to perfection, depending on how you like them (soft, medium, or hard).
-Everyday is egg-stra special when you treat yourself with this delicious and healthier protein.
+Everyday is egg-stra special when you treat yourself with this delicious and professionally cooked protein.